9. Database access

 }

-- line 10: the implementation of the [TranchesImpot] method of the interface.
-It simply returns a reference to the tax bracket array from line 9.
-This array will be constructed by the class constructor.
+- line 10: implementation of the [TranchesImpot] interface method.
+It simply returns a reference to the table of tax brackets from line 9.
+This table will be constructed by the class constructor.

-- line 13: the constructor.
-It uses a generic connector (see section 9.4.5) to query the tax bracket database.
-The constructor receives three parameters:
+- line 13: the builder.
+It uses a generic connector (see paragraph 9.4.5) to evaluate the tax bracket database.
+The builder receives three parameters:

-- the name of the "factory" from which it will request the classes to connect to the database, issue SQL commands, and process the result of a SELECT query.
+- the name of the "factory" from which it will request classes to connect to the database, issue SQL commands, and evaluate the result of a Select.

 - the connection string it must use to connect to the database

-- the SQL SELECT statement it must execute to retrieve the tax brackets.
+- the order SQL Select he must execute to get the tax brackets.

-- Line 20: creates a connection using this connector.
+- line 20: creates a connection with this connector.
 It is created but not yet operational

-- Line 22: The connection string is initialized.
-We can now connect.
+- line 22: the connection string is initialized.
+You can now connect.

-- Line 26: Requests a [DbCommand] object from the connector to execute an SQL statement
+- line 26: requests a [DbCommand] object from the connector to execute a SQL command

-- line 27: sets the SQL statement to be executed
+- line 27: sets SQL command to be executed

-- line 28: sets the connection on which to execute it
+- line 28: sets the connection on which to run it

-- Line 30: An empty list [listTrancheImpot] of objects of type [TrancheImpot] is created.
+- line 30: a list [listTrancheImpot] of objects of type [TrancheImpot] is created empty.

-- Line 31: The SQL SELECT statement is executed
+- line 31: order SQL Select is executed

-- Lines 32–35: The [DbDataReader] object returned by the SELECT statement is processed.
-Each row from the SELECT result table is used to instantiate an object of type [TrancheImpot], which is added to the [listTrancheImpot] list.
+- lines 32-35: the [DbDataReader] object resulting from Select is used.
+Each row of the Select result table is used to instantiate an object of type [TrancheImpot], which is added to the [listTrancheImpot] list.

-- Line 38: The list of [TrancheImpot] objects is transferred to the array on line 9.
+- line 38: the list of objects of type [TrancheImpot] is transferred to the table in line 9.

-- Lines 40–43: Any exception is encapsulated in a [ImpotException] type and assigned error code 101 (arbitrary).
+- lines 40-43: any exception is encapsulated in type [ImpotException] and assigned error code 101 (arbitrary).

 The [Test1] test (see [4] in the project)

 The [Test1] class simply displays the tax brackets on the screen.
-It is the same one already used in version 5 (section 6.4.3) except for the statement that instantiates the [dao] layer (line 14).
+This is the class already used in version 5 (paragraph 6.4.3) except for the instruction that instantiates the [dao] layer (line 14).

 using System;